SKrotkih/NeuralNetwork/README.md

 - clone or unzip the repository.
 - go to the root folder.
-- Open NeuralNetwork.xcodeproj with Xcode
+- open NeuralNetwork.xcodeproj with Xcode
-- Select NeuralNetwork scheme.
+- select NeuralNetwork scheme.
-- Select iOS 11 iPhone simulator.
+- select iOS 11 iPhone simulator.
-- Start the app by pressing Command+R
+- start the app by pressing Command+R
+- start all tests by pressing Command+U

 ## Features

 - localization
 - MVVM
+- Xcode unit tests

 Last update on 09-25-2018